navyaraina/quizzer/README.md

-# TriviaApp 📚🎉
+# Quizzer 📚🎉

-TriviaApp is an Android quiz application designed to make learning fun and interactive!
+Quizzer is an Android quiz application designed to make learning fun and interactive!
 Featuring multiple categories—History, Geography, and Math—this app allows users to test their knowledge, track their scores, and revisit questions.

 ## Table of Contents
 - [Features](#features)